 At this point, most doctors put you on blood pressure medications, since they are quite uneducated about the problem of blood pressure due to lack of diagnosis of thyroid disease thanks to the lousy TSH lab, or poor treatment with T4-only medications.

 What is a better solution for high blood pressure for thyroid patients?
-The solution is to be adequately treated with an optimal thyroid medication, especially natural desiccated thyroid like Naturethroid, Canada’s “Thyroid” by Erfa, Thyroid-S, etc. Options for desiccated thyroid brands are here and ingredients are listed here.
+The solution is to be adequately treated with an optimal thyroid medication, especially natural desiccated thyroid like Naturethroid, Canada’s “Thyroid” by Erfa, Thyroid-S, or other NDT meds.
+Options for desiccated thyroid brands are here and ingredients are listed here.
 Even adding synthetic T3 to your T4 is a far better treatment.

 You will then dose according to the elimination of symptoms, not the TSH.
 Patients have learned a great deal on adequate thyroid treatment over the past few years.